tim-millar/tictactoe/README.md

 # tictactoe

-FIXME: Write a one-line description of your library/project.
+Tic-tac-toe as a single-page application.

 ## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+Tic-tac-toe as a single-page application, using the Reagent library.

 ## Setup